malpa222/portfolio/_pages/redteaming/in-depth.md

 permalink: /redt/in-depth
 ---

 This document is a follow-up on the trends research, precisely on the topic of cross-platform malware.
-Since virtually everybody in the western world owns a smartphone or a personal computer, the amount of different platforms that are running on our hardware is bigger than it ever was.
+Since virtually everybody owns a smartphone or a personal computer, the amount of different platforms that are running on our hardware is bigger than it ever was.
 This forces malware developers to spend much more time on creating malware for each of these systems.

-Nowadays, with the rise of new systems programming languages such as Rust or Go, developing malicious software for different platforms has become more accessible and much quicker than it ever was.
+Nowadays, with the rise of new systems programming languages such as Rust or Go, developing malicious software for different platforms has become more accessible and much quicker than before.
+I want to investigate why developers would choose cross-platform toolchains and how the technologies could be leveraged for malware development purposes.

 ## Research questions